BICCN/cell-locator/.github/ISSUE_TEMPLATE/qa-checklist.md

   *  3D view
     * [ ] Click once on 3D view slice plane -> use right&left arrow -> slice offset updated by `200` increment, 2D and 3D views updated
     * [ ] Click once on 3D view slice plane -> move mouse cursor outside slice plane -> use right&left arrow -> camera is updated
-    * [ ] use mouse wheel to zoom in until no background is visible -> move mouse cursor outside -> use right&left arrow -> slice offset updated by `200` increment, 2D and 3D views updated
+    * [ ] Use mouse wheel to zoom in until no background is visible -> move mouse cursor outside -> use right&left arrow -> slice offset updated by `200` increment, 2D and 3D views updated

 * Roll/Pitch/Yaw
   * [ ] Start application
-  * [ ] Reset button is enabled
+  * [ ] Check that Reset button is enabled
-  * [ ] Apply button is disabled
+  * [ ] Check that Apply button is disabled
   * [ ] Move Roll, Pitch and Yaw sliders -> Apply button is enabled -> wait few seconds, no update should happen -> click Apply -> 2D and 3D views should be updated
   * [ ] Click Reset -> Raw/Pitch/Yaw reset to 0 -> Apply button disabled, slice offset set to `6600`
   * [ ] Update Roll, Pitch, Yaw spin boxes with 25, 35 and 50 -> wait few seconds, nothing should happen -> click Apply -> 2D and 3D views should be updated, slice offset is set to `9465.563`